gregwhitaker/dubbo-example/README.md

 An example of using [Apache Dubbo](https://dubbo.incubator.apache.org/) for microservice RPC.

+## Projects

+* [dubbo-example-api](dubbo-example-api) - Dubbo service API exposed by the provider
+* [dubbo-example-consumer](dubbo-example-consumer) - Rest service that calls API exposed by the provider
+* [dubbo-example-provider](dubbo-example-provider) - Dubbo service that implements the API

 ## Bugs and Feedback

 For bugs, questions, and discussions please use the [Github Issues](https://github.com/gregwhitaker/dubbo-example/issues).